gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 #### Validation
 The AMS plugin [@sap/ams](https://www.npmjs.com/package/@sap/ams) adds a [custom build task](https://cap.cloud.sap/docs/guides/deployment/custom-builds#custom-build-plugins) for *ams*.

-It validates `@ams.attributes` annotations for syntactic correctness and type coherence during `cds build` and whenever a model is loaded if the application was started via `cds serve`, `cds watch` or `cds.test`.
+It validates `@ams.attributes` annotations for syntactic correctness and type coherence during `cds build`, and whenever a model is loaded if the application was started via `cds serve`, `cds watch` or `cds.test`.
 This gives early feedback about the correctness of the annotations during development:

 - validates that `@ams.attributes` annotations map AMS attributes syntactically correct to cds elements via expression syntax.
 - if a manually written/adjusted `schema.dcl` is used, validates that all AMS attributes mapped via `@ams.attributes` annotations exist and have a type that fits each cds element to which they are mapped.